-- Synthetic cathinones, more commonly known as "bath salts," are drugs that contain one or more synthetic (human-made) chemicals related to cathinone.
-Cathinone is a stimulant found in the khat plant.
+- Synthetic cathinones, more commonly known as "bath salts," are drugs that contain one or more human-made chemicals related to cathinone, a stimulant found in the khat plant.

-- Synthetic cathinones are marketed as cheap substitutes for other stimulants such as methamphetamine and cocaine, and products sold as Molly (MDMA) often contain synthetic cathinones instead.
+- Synthetic cathinones are marketed as cheap substitutes for other stimulants such as methamphetamine and cocaine.
+Products sold as Molly (MDMA) can contain synthetic cathinones instead.

 - People typically swallow, snort, smoke, or inject synthetic cathinones.

-- Much is still unknown about how all of the chemicals in synthetic cathinones affect the human brain.
+- Much is still unknown about how the chemicals in synthetic cathinones affect the human brain.

 - increased sociability

 - Intoxication from synthetic cathinones has resulted in death.

 - Synthetic cathinones can be addictive.